awsdocs/aws-client-vpn-user-guide/doc_source/client-vpn-connect-macos.md

 ## Connecting<a name="client-vpn-connect-macos-connecting"></a>

 Before you begin, ensure that you've read the [requirements](#client-vpn-connect-macos-req)\.
-The AWS provided client is also referred to as *AWS VPN Client* in the following steps\.
+The AWS provided client is also referred to as the *AWS VPN Client* in the following steps\.

 **To connect using the AWS provided client for macOS**